Cartoone9/minishell/README.md

 ### Basic:
 Here you can see a basic `echo` command with a redirection to a file `output`.
 ![minishell_basic](https://github.com/user-attachments/assets/df54efc1-0609-4753-a9d2-1e9185492a45)
-Continuing, we can add quotes that will force a literal interpretation of the special characters like `|`.
+Continuing, we can add quotes that will force a literal interpretation of the special characters like `|` or `>`.
 ![minishell_double_quote](https://github.com/user-attachments/assets/5fce475a-d2ae-4047-b4a6-df76d0b2e97c)

 ### Empty: